Making the best of ICB;

 The following are guidelines to ensure that you have the best experience at Inanda Country Base:

-- A regulated hard hat and correct riding boots are compulsory when riding.
+- Let’s start with the most important – Safety always comes first!
+A regulated hard hat and correct riding boots are compulsory when riding at ICB.